djagerif/comfort2mqtt/DOCS.md

   "State": 0
 }
 *Note:  'State' 1 for On, 0 for Off.
 State is set to 1 when Value is non-zero.
 Used for lighting
-        as this indicates On|Off status while Value indicates brightness
+        as this indicates On|Off status while Value could indicate brightness

 ```